ajwdewit/pcse/doc/quickstart.rst

        CROP_END_DATE: date of the end of the crop simulation in case of CROP_END_TYPE == 'harvest' | 'earliest'
         MAX_DURATION: maximum number of days of the crop simulation

-The CABO format does provide support date/time values, but the CABOFilereader cannot yet parse them.
+The CABO format does support date/time values, but the CABOFilereader cannot yet parse them.
 Moreover, Python supports date/time value natively and they can be defined using the Python-based PCSE file format.
 The crop calendar file for sugar beet in Wageningen `sugarbeet_calendar.pcse` can be read with